franciskafieh/obsidian-list-modified/.github/ISSUE_TEMPLATE/bug_report.md

 -   [ ] I've ensured that the issue **does not already exist** by [using the search feature](https://github.com/franciskafieh/obsidian-list-modified/issues?q=search+issues+here)
 -   [ ] I've read the documentation (see [the README](https://github.com/franciskafieh/obsidian-list-modified#readme))
 -   [ ] I'm on the latest release of obsidian-list-modified
+-   [ ] I'm on the latest release of Obsidian
--   [ ] I've tried disabling any other plugins that may cause conflicts (recommended)
+-   [ ] I've tried disabling any other plugins that may cause conflicts (optional but recommended)

 ## Describe the bug